Hybrid workplace models are here to stay

 In recent years, businesses have discovered that it’s necessary to be more flexible in how and where employees perform their work.
 To achieve this flexibility, they’ve adjusted their workplace policies and adopted new norms while also often providing more channels for their customers to do business with them.
 Many new polices that emerged during the pandemic era, for example, have proven valuable for workplace flexibility, employee productivity, and a better customer experience.

 The New York Times reports that “many companies have hatched a post-pandemic plan in which employees return to the office for some of the time while mixing in more work from home than before.”
 This versatile strategy attempts to preserve the benefits of working from home—such as reduced commuting, a better life and work balance, and potentially higher productivity—while also enhancing the tools needed for on-premise workers to succeed.
-For the new strategy to succeed, it’s necessary for companies to embrace technology solutions that extend connectivity, voice, and collaboration capabilities into the home.
+For the new strategy to succeed, it’s necessary for companies to embrace technology solutions that extend connectivity such as collaboration solutions into the home.
 However, they also must ensure the solutions provide virtually seamless integration with their office-based equivalents.

 The initial focus for remote workers was on equipping their homes with robust, enterprise-grade solutions.
 Now the conversation has shifted toward enabling a more fluid arrangement in which some employees routinely pass between their homes and the workplace while others take up more permanent posts in one or the other workspace.
 It’s the advent of the hybrid work model.